C API Reference#

 enum ovrtx_attribute_semantic_t#

-Used to differentiate the intended usage of a given attribute type.
+Used to differentiate the intended data layout and usage of a given attribute type.

 Values: